Peacem4kr/file2prompt/README.md

 mode: single
 ```

-Trigger this automation however you like — from a dashboard button or an other event.
+Trigger this automation however you like — from a dashboard button (then u can leave the trigger part empty), or an other trigger in this automation.

 ---